mihainem/tictactoe/Readme.md

 - [ ] Reset Score.
 - [x] Play button to start a new match.
 - [x] Settings button to open settings menu.
+- [ ] Include bot auto play.
+- [ ] Include Tests
+- [ ] Refactor and optimize

 ### Settings menu
-- [ ] Tap outside the popup to close the settings.
+- [x] Tap outside the popup to close the settings.
-- [ ] Info button to show game stats
+- [x] Info button to show game stats.
-- [ ] Quit button to exit the game
-- [ ] Settings button for customizing the game.
-- [ ] Quit button to exit the game.
+- [x] Quit button to exit the game.

 ### Stats
 Keep track of your progress with the following stats: